bahaaador/Bluetooth-USB-HID-Relay/README.md

 It's been a fun journey of discovery, and I hope others find it useful or inspiring for their own projects!

 ## Compatibility

 Tested with DietPi 64bit as host and Windows 10 and MacOS USB clients to which the keyboard and mouse were connected.
+No issues with latency or input delay.
+My friend have been using this setup for a few days now and it works great.

 ## References